 - In a large pot, bring 2½ quarts water to a boil.
-Add 1/3 of the bag of frozen corn and 1 tablespoon salt.
+Add 1/3 of the bag of frozen corn.
 Add pasta after a minute and cook to al dente.
 Reserve 3 1/2 cups of cooking water.
 Drain pasta and corn and set aside

 - In a 12-inch nonstick skillet over medium, melt 3 tablespoons of butter.
-Add the remaining sweet corn, garlic, scallions, sweet basil, pepper and 1 teaspoon salt.
-Cook, stirring, until fragrant and the scallions have softened, about 3-5 minutes.
+Add the remaining sweet corn, garlic, scallions, sweet basil, pepper, and salt substitute.
+Cook, stirring, until fragrant and the scallions have softened about 3-5 minutes.

 - Add the pasta to the skillet and cook over medium, stirring constantly, until the pasta is coated and the sauce is creamy, about 2 minutes; if needed, add the reserved cooking water 2 tablespoons at a time to reach proper consistency.

-- Remove pan from heat, add the remaining 3 tablespoons butter, the tomatoes with their juices, the Chili and Lime seasoning and the basil, then toss until the butter has melted.
-Taste and season with salt and pepper.
+- Remove pan from heat, add the remaining 3 tablespoons butter, the tomatoes with their juices, jalapeños, Chili and Lime seasoning, fresh basil and 1/2 the Parmigiana, then toss until the butter has melted.
+Taste and season with salt substitute and pepper, as needed.

-- Garnish with a good grated Parmigiana.
+- Garnish with more grated Parmigiana.
 Serve to 4-6 hungry people of discerning tastes.